turnerlabs/antiope/INSTALL.md

 TODO - Log Expiration
 In the aws-inventory and search-cluster directories, the `make expire-logs env=prod` command will set a 5 day retention period for the CloudWatch logs for the lambda.
 Otherwise the retention is indefinite.

-## If something goes wrong
-Not all the configuration for Antiope can be done via CloudFormation.
-There are some AWS features that CloudFormation doesn't or cannot support.
-These are typically done in the post-deploy scripts.
-For example, the Cognito Identity pool is given a custom login URL based on ${MAIN_STACK_NAME}.
-Since these are global across AWS, it is possible this will fail due to the ${MAIN_STACK_NAME} being in use.

-The search cluster has quite a few post-install steps.
-One enables the Kibana auth to Cognito, another creates the bucket notification configuration so s3 put events are sent to SQS.
-Finally one pre-creates all the ElasticSearch mappings.

 ## Other Make Targets (for development)